Jesus Christ My Living Hope. You may ask, ‘Is there a way I can get away from all the hardship, pain, and discomfort of my life?

-After the fall of man, God had looked for means, ways, and people that he would use to bring man back to him; he gave judge after judge, prophet after prophet, gave clues and signs that we should hope on.
+After the fall of man, God had looked for means, ways, and people that he would use to bring man back to him; he gave judge after judge, prophet after prophet, and gave clues and signs that we should hope on.
 He said through Ezekiel, “A new heart also will I give you, and a new spirit will I put in you….”
 (Ezekiel 36: 26 KJV).
 Jesus was the response to God’s promise to us.
 God began fulfilling the hopes of his people in a way that they did not recognize.
 No one would have guessed that the “illegitimate” baby was the answer to the world’s cries.
 They expected to see a man, or even God himself; instead, God sends not an adult but ‘a baby’, especially through means that are questionable, and to make matters worse, he places ‘the hope of the world in a city where the entire world had written off (John 1: 45, 46).

 The Hope Of The World – Jesus Christ